svirant/RT4k_HD15_serial_control/README.md

 # RT4k HD15 serial control
 ***<Updates:>***
+- most Extron devices should now be supported: MVX, Crosspoint, anything that uses SIS
 - Extron RGBHV code added with guide notes below
 - gscartsw / gcompsw EXT implementation has been confirmed to work
 - added **"Scart Off Profile"** option that will load Remote Profile 12 when all inputs are off.
 You can assign it to a HDMI input profile for example.
 Default is off.
 This is currently only implemented for <ins>rt4k_serial</ins> and <ins>rt4k_serial_nano</ins>.